Optimal Formats for Weight Quantisation: Optimal Quantisation Formats

 We have seen that Fisher information can predict KL divergence due to quantisation and further observe that the average Fisher information varies substantially across tensors (see \cref{fig:ma_fisher_structure}).
 This suggests that there may be an optimal \emph{variable} allocation of bits across parameter tensors, while respecting the average bit-width constraint at the model level.
 This scheme should allocate more bits to tensors that are more ``sensitive'', i.e., having higher Fisher information.
 Using the asymptotic optimal quantisation error of \citet{asymptotic82}, we derive the following \emph{variable bit allocation} scheme:

 where $b_t^{\star}$ is the bit width of tensor $t$, $\bar{f}_t$ is the average of the Fisher matrix diagonal and $b^0$ is chosen to satisfy the overall size constraint.
-Intuitively, if tensor \texttt{a} has $4\times$ the Fisher information of tensor \texttt{b}, or $2\times$ the RMS, \texttt{a} uses $1$ more bit than \texttt{b}.
-See \cref{fig:ma_fisher_bit_allocation} for an example bit allocation and \cref{app:optimal:bit_allocation} for the derivation.
+Intuitively, if tensor \texttt{a} has $4\times$ the Fisher information of tensor \texttt{b} then \texttt{a} uses $1$ more bit than \texttt{b}.
+See \cref{fig:ma_fisher_bit_allocation} for an example and \cref{app:optimal:bit_allocation} for the derivation.